wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/6-understand-word-javascript-api-capabilities.md

 You can use the APIs to search the document for text that meets your criteria.
 You can also scope your search to certain types of content, for example, paragraphs or tables.

-The following sample searches for the text "video you" and ignores punctuation.
+The following code sample searches for the text "video you" and ignores punctuation.
 If the text is found, the matches are bolded, highlighted in yellow, and the font color set to purple.

 ```js
 // Run a batch operation against the Word object model.